15-27 W Hastings rezoning application

 I was under the impression that the a Woodward’s building was the only tower that was going to be granted approval for building over 15 stories in height.
 Has the by law changed?
 Why?

-Burns asked 4 days agoThis is a rezoning application.
+Burns asked about 2 months agoThis is a rezoning application.
 Should the rezoning application be successful, the underlying zoning (i.e land use by-law) will change.
 The rezoning application requests a height in excess of the Downtown Eastside Plan (DTES Plan), which only permits buildings up to 105 ft. in height (approx. 10-storeys).
 Therefore, it does not comply with the DTES Plan.
 It is up to City Council to decide whether to approve the rezoning application.

 Key dates